BMW X1

-The BMW X1 is a line of subcompact luxury crossovers produced by BMW.
-Debuted in 2009, the first-generation X1 was based on the E90 3 Series and offered rear-wheel drive layout as standard.
-At its introduction, it was positioned as the smallest SUV in BMW line-up, below the X3, aiming a wider range of customers due to its smaller size, increased efficiency, and a lower price tag due to the all-wheel drive layout (xDrive) being optional.
+The BMW X1 is a line of cars produced by German marque BMW since 2009.
+It is in the subcompact luxury crossover class, and the first-generation X1 was based on the E90 3 Series and offered rear-wheel drive layout as standard.
+At its introduction in 2009, it was positioned as the smallest SUV in BMW line-up, below the X3 prior to the launch of the smaller X2.
+The X1 essentially is aiming at a wider range of customers due to its smaller size, increased efficiency, and a lower price tag due to the all-wheel drive layout (xDrive) being optional.

-The second-generation X1 marked the switch to a front-wheel drive-based layout using the UKL2 platform shared with the BMW 2 Series Active Tourer and the Mini Countryman.
+The second-generation X1 marked the switch to a front-wheel-drive-based layout using the UKL2 platform shared with the BMW 2 Series Active Tourer and the Mini Countryman.
 Despite its name, it is now only the second smallest SUV produced by BMW since the introduction of the X2.
+The third and current generation was released in 2022.

 First generation (E84; 2009)

 The E84 X1 is the first-generation model and was originally presented as the BMW Concept X1 at the Paris Motor Show in 2008.
 Development of the vehicle started in 2006 when BMW identified the need for a smaller and more efficient model in its SUV line-up as petrol prices were increasing.
 Due to the urgent need to produce the vehicle, development and pre-production time was shortened by 40 percent compared to previous X Series models.

 It is based on the same platform as the E90 3 Series and features the same 2760 mm wheelbase.
 The X1 is the first BMW X Series to be available in the sDrive trim (two-wheel drive).
 It was not introduced to the United States until 2012.

 In 2013, the E84 X1 underwent a facelift, featuring restyled exterior and interior design elements, as well as the integration of BMW EfficientDynamics on all models.
 The original X1 sold 820,529 units.